 Enthalpy is a thermodynamic property and we can denote it by H. The mathematical relationship for this term is as follows:

 H = U + PV

 Here, H is enthalpy and U is the internal energy, P is the pressure and V is the volume of the system.
 This equation shows that the energy supplied as heat at a constant pressure is equal to the change in enthalpy.
 The term pV accounts for the energy required by the system to change volume against the constant pressure.
 Therefore, enthalpy is basically the heat of a reaction at constant pressure.

-The enthalpy change (∆H) for a reaction in a given temperature and pressure is obtained by subtracting the enthalpy of reactants from the enthalpy of products.
+Moreover, the enthalpy change (∆H) for a reaction in a given temperature and pressure is obtained by subtracting the enthalpy of reactants from the enthalpy of products.
 If this value is negative, then the reaction is exothermic.
 If the value is positive, then the reaction is said to be endothermic.
 The change in enthalpy between any pair of reactants and products is independent of the path between them.
 Moreover, enthalpy change depends on the phase of the reactants.
-For example, when the oxygen and hydrogen gases react to produce water vapor, the enthalpy change is -483.7 kJ.
+For example, when oxygen and hydrogen gases react to produce water vapor, the enthalpy change is -483.7 kJ.
 But, when the same reactants react to produce liquid water, the enthalpy change is -571.5 kJ.

-What is the difference between Enthalpy and Heat?
+What is the Difference Between Enthalpy and Heat?